Print

 Poisonous plants

-There are a number of plants that we grow in our garden, either as decorative plants or for eating, that may be poisonous to chickens (especially in dry weather when garden plants are often heavily watered).
-Do research on the plants you are growing and whether they are dangerous to your chickens (or other pets).
+There are a number of plants that we grow in our garden, either as decorative plants or for eating, that may be poisonous to chickens (especially in dry weather).
+Make sure you research the plants you are growing and, if any are dangerous to your chickens (or other pets), remove them or make sur your chickens and pets cannot get to them.

 Glass, wire, and nails